-When I met Akiva “The Believer” at a Jewish Renewal conference I couldn’t believe my eyes.
-Here was a guy in Hassidic dress with beard and payos (side curls) leading Shabbat prayer services rocking out on tambourine and drums.
-How grateful I am that I then got to hear the depth of his story.
-His sister’s suicide at age 23.
-His father sending him to Israel out of desperation for his other child.
+When I met Akiva “The Believer” at a Jewish Renewal conference, I couldn’t believe my eyes.
+Here was a guy in Hasidic dress with beard and payos [side curls] leading Shabbat prayer services, rocking out on tambourine and drums.
+How grateful I am that I then got to hear the depth of his story—his sister’s suicide at age 23; his father sending him to Israel out of desperation for his other child.
 And the story of Akiva’s own heart breaking so that he could be open to his own spiritual awakening.

-As we move through the Jewish High Holy Days of Rosh HaShanah and Yom Kippur, I want to wish everyone that we get the wake up call that each of us needs so we can become our better selves.
+I wish for everyone to get the wake up call that each of us needs so we can become our better selves.